-In this course, students will be introduced to project management from the standpoint of a manager who must organize, plan, implement, and control tasks to achieve an organization's schedule, budget, and performance objectives.
-Tools and concepts such as project charter, scope statement, work breakdown structure, project estimating, and scheduling methodologies are studied.
-The course is structured around the key phases of project lifecycle, including initiating a project, developing project plans, executing and managing a project, and closing out a project.
-In addition, students will be taught how to identify and address the change management and political issues associated with project management.
+In this course, students will be introduced to project management from a manager's perspective, including organization, planning, implementation, and control tasks to achieve an organization's schedule, budget, and performance objectives.
+Tools and concepts such as a project charter, scope statement, work breakdown structure, project estimating, and scheduling methods.
+Discussions include key phases of the project lifecycle, including initiating a project, developing project plans, executing and managing a project, and closing out a project.
+Students will review how to identify and address change management and political issues associated with project management.